 The provisions of the Organisation of Working Time Act 1997 on working time and rest periods do not apply to all employees.
 They do not apply to the Gardaí, Defence Forces, employees who control their own working hours or family employees on farms or in private homes.
 The working hours of young people under the age of 18 are regulated by the Protection of Young Persons (Employment) Act 1996.

-Employees employed in transport activities (SI 20 of 1998) and in certain categories of civil protection services (SI 52 of 1998) are currently exempt from provisions on maximum average working week and statutory rest breaks/periods.
+Employees in certain categories of civil protection services (SI 52/1998) are currently exempt from provisions on maximum average working week and statutory rest breaks/periods.

 If you do Sunday work your entitlement to extra pay may be agreed between you and your employer.
 Under the Organisation of Working Time Act, if there is no agreement about your pay, your employer must give you one or more of the following for Sunday working: